What is high potassium, or hyperkalemia?

 - Some rare diseases

 If you have kidney disease, you are at risk for high potassium because your kidneys cannot remove the extra potassium in your blood.
 Instead of leaving your body through your urine, the extra potassium in your blood travels through your kidneys and back into your bloodstream.
-Over time, more and more potassium can build up in your blood.
+In time, more and more potassium can build up in your blood.

 What are the symptoms of high potassium?